Last Updated on October 1, 2021 by Sarah

 Whilst some chemical ingredients, such as preservatives, are there to inhibit bacteria or mould growth, other ingredients, such as artificial fragrances (often labelled as ‘perfum’), are not even necessary.

-Here are my favourite non-toxic baby wipes that contain safer, natural ingredients:
+Here are a list of non-toxic baby wipes that contain safer, natural ingredients:

 The Best Non-Toxic Baby Wipes